pfoundation/p.foundation/src/pages/crisisResponsePlan.md

 # Crisis Response Plan

 With the escalating potential for military conflict in Lebanon, the P Foundation has activated its crisis response plan.
-This initiative is undertaken in close partnership with the Lebanese Ministry of Telecom, SpaceX, and local organizations.
+This initiative is undertaken in close partnership with the Lebanese Ministry of Telecom, and local organizations.

 Similar to [MediaGuard Continuity Plan](messages/mediaguard_continuity_plan), this plan augments the existing P Foundation programs, enhancing their capacity and introducing new services.